stg-rebase - Man Page

 --autostash

-Automatically create a temporary stash before the operation begins, and apply it after the operation ends.
-This means that you can run rebase on a dirty work-tree.
-However, use with care: the final stash application after a successful rebase might result in non-trivial conflicts.
+Automatically create a temporary stash before the operation begins, and apply it after the operation completes.
+This allows a rebase to be performed on a dirty work tree.
+Note however that the final stash application may result in non-trivial conflicts.

 Stgit